meatcoder/hersho-mono/README.md

 ## Development Notes

-We've adopted Nix to manage and automatically set up our development environment.
+This repository has adopted Nix to manage and automatically set up the development environment.
 This helps ensure a consistent development experience, regardless of the underlying system.

 ### Authoring the Font